nestybox/sysbox-ee/docs/user-guide/kind.md

 that act as K8s nodes.
 In other words, the K8s node image does not require complex entrypoints or complex Docker commands for its deployment.

-This is important because it enables you to fully control the contents of the image and easily change it to your needs.
+This in turn enables you to fully control the contents of the images that make up the k8s nodes, as well as the process for launching the K8s cluster.

 ## K8s Cluster Deployment with Docker + Sysbox